cobyism/ghost-on-heroku/README.md

 ### Things you should know

 - After deployment,
-  * you nay beed to upgrade the database add-on to have enough connections
+  * you may need to upgrade the database add-on to have enough connections
   * visit the admin area at `https://YOURAPPNAME.herokuapp.com/ghost` to set up your blog.
 - Your blog will be publicly accessible at `YOURAPPNAME.herokuapp.com`.
 - If you subsequently set up a [custom domain](https://devcenter.heroku.com/articles/custom-domains) for your blog, you’ll need to update your Ghost blog’s `PUBLIC_URL` environment variable accordingly.